electric-sql/electric/docs/api/ddlx.md

 Use these in your [migrations](../usage/data-modelling/migrations.md) to [electrify tables](../usage/data-modelling/electrification.md) and expose data by granting [permissions](../usage/data-modelling/permissions.md) to roles and assigning roles to [authenticated](../usage/auth/index.md) users.

 :::caution Work in progress
 The syntax and features described in this page are not fully implemented.
-Currently, DDLX rules are limited to [enabling electrification](#enable).
+There are some notes below on which parts are not implemented yet.
 See [Roadmap -> DDLX rules](../reference/roadmap.md#ddlx-rules) for more context.
 :::

 ## Electrification